data-8/sp23/policies.md

 ## Course Components

 ### Live Lecture
-Live lectures will be held on Mondays, Wednesdays, and Fridays starting at 10:10am in Wheeler 150; students may also attend live lectures remotely (Link to be added).
+Live lectures will be held on Mondays, Wednesdays, and Fridays starting at 10:10am in Wheeler 150; students may also attend live lectures remotely.
 Recordings of these sessions will be provided, but students are highly encouraged to attend in real time.
 Slides and lecture examples will be provided on the course website.

 ### Labs
 **Spring 2023 lab policies are the same as Fall 2022 lab policies, but differ from lab policies from previous semesters.
 Read this instead of asking former students how labs work.**

 Weekly labs include a discussion worksheet covering recent material and a programming-based lab assignment that develops skills with computational and inferential concepts.
 Lab assignments will be **released on Monday night each week**.

 This semester, we are offering **two lab formats**: an attendance-based 30-student option called **regular lab** and a submission-based option called **mega lab**.
 Both are designed to help students learn the course material equally well.
-You can choose which format you want.
-It is possible to switch, but most students will pick one format and stick with it for the semester.
+You can choose which format you want, and can switch options up to the end of the first week of class.

 **Regular Lab**

 Regular lab meetings are two hours long.
 The first hour focuses on the discussion worksheet and group problem solving.
 The second hour is dedicated to completing the programming-based lab assignment.
 To receive credit for lab, you **must attend** both parts.
 If you complete the lab assignment before the lab period is over and get checked off by the course staff, you may leave early and still receive credit.
-If you stay for the complete lab period, make significant progress on the lab assignment, and get checked off by the course staff, you will receive full credit for the lab even if you haven't completed the whole lab assignment.
+If you stay for the complete lab period, make significant progress on the lab assignment, and get checked off by the course staff, you will receive full credit for the lab even if you haven’t completed the whole lab assignment.

 You will have two lab drops to use throughout the semester.
 In order to use a lab drop, you must message your GSI **one hour prior** to the start of your lab informing them that you will not be in attendance.
 For special circumstances, please talk to your GSI.
 <!-- Your two lowest lab scores will be dropped, which means that missing up to two lab sections will not affect your grade.
 If you need to miss more than two, talk to your GSI. -->